ArielDrellich/Android-FlightGear-Joystick/README.md

 **Technical info:**
 Flight Gear settings : --telnet=socket,in,10,127.0.0.1,6400,tcp
+Note: 6400 is just a recommended port, but can be chosen freely by the user.

 ## Description
-The client holds and runs the android application.
-When the user wants to connect the flight gear, he enter ip and port of the flight gear computer, click outo start on the FG and click "Fly!".
+The client runs the android application on either an emulator or an Android phone, and runs FlightGear on a computer.
+When the user wants to connect the FlightGear, they enter the IP address of the computer running the FlightGear, as well as the port chosen in the FlightGear settings.
+In the app click the "Fly!" button and in the FlightGear click "autostart" (located in the tab with the name of the chosen plane).
-Then, the user can control the hole flight: from the joystick, to the rudder and thorttle.
+Then the user can control the whole flight: joystick, rudder, and throttle.

 ## Installation And Running application